nevrome/mobest/README.md

     ## # … with 563 more rows, and 2 more variables: se_spatial_distance <dbl>,
     ## #   sd_spatial_distance <dbl>

-Empty time ranges can be identified with `mobest::find_no_data_windows`, which is a minor, but useful helper function for plotting.
+Empty (i.e. not sufficiently informed from data) time ranges in this moving window summary can be identified with `mobest::find_no_data_windows`, which is a minor, but useful helper function e.g. for plotting.

 ``` r
 mobest::find_no_data_windows(